The medieval castles of Absheron: Mardakan, Ramana and beyond

 How do I get there?

 The castles are short drives from Baku across the Absheron Peninsula.
+Because they're spread across separate villages, a car or guided day trip is the easiest way to see several in one go.
 Message us and we'll build them into a day trip.

 Want to explore Baku's medieval hinterland?
 Message Pink Travel on WhatsApp with your dates.
 Explore our tours or reach out via our contact page.